bechnokid/11ty-neocities/src/content/shrines/gilgamesh.md

 He's what many fans would call a "gonk", a far cry from the bishounens that Square-Enix have provided such as Cloud Strife, Squall Leonhart, etc. Not to mention that he's extremely hard to draw with his large and stout body type, bulky musculature, complex armor, and multiple arms whose numbers can range from 4 to 8 depending on what game he appears in.

-However, I firmly believe that Gilgamesh deserves the spotlight!
+However, I firmly believe that Gilgamesh deserves the spotlight as much as any other character!
 Like every other Final Fantasy character, he is much more complex than his silly personality makes him out to be.
 Gilgamesh is 100% a bumbling idiot with one brain cell, but he's still a skilled and formidable swordsman!
 He knows so much about swords and yet still can't tell Excalibur and Excalipoor apart!
+How is that possible?
+I don't know, and I love that about him!!

 ### Is Gilgamesh the Same in All FF Games? { #is-gilgamesh-the-same-in-all-ff-games }